Crypto137/MHServerEmu/docs/EmbeddedBrowser.md

 # Embedded Browser

-The in-game store and the community news window use a CEF-based web browser that can load HTML pages.
+Some of the in-game UI panels (TOS popup on login, store, community news) use a CEF-based web browser that can load HTML pages.
 These pages can interact with the UI via a JavaScript API.

 ## API Calls